 What do the different options mean?

 You can then choose which outcomes should be displayed.
 A default ‘Modelled’ option, shown as bars, shows results in which the students’ other characteristics are taken into account.
-The ‘Raw’ option, shown as points, will show outcomes which are the raw percentage point differences between the average for each sub-group and the reference group without controlling for any other variables.
+The ‘Raw’ option, shown as points, will show outcomes which are the raw percentage point differences between each sub-group and the reference group without controlling for any other variables.

 2023 to 2024 notable changes